 - If an electrical field in terms of high volts is given to insulating it will show a conductor-like feature.

-- these materials are used with different electrical deice that provides porcelain form connection to other conductors.
+- these materials are used with different electrical device that provide porcelain form connection to other conductors.

-- These substances also used as insulation material.
+- These substances are also used as insulation material.

 - Transmission line towers are also created with insulators

-- Pin type insulator used in transmission line has pin-like configuration at top.
+- Pin-type insulator used in transmission lines has pin-like configurations at top.

-- They have a hole on upper part and the conductor can move from it.
+- They have a hole on the upper part and the conductor can move from it.

-- they employed fro thirty thee kilovolts lines
+- they employed for thirty thee kilovolt lines

 - Insulator employed in large voltage lines created with porcelain glass.